kaste/imagepaste/README.md

 ## Features

-- Paste images from clipboard directly into Markdown files
+- Paste images from clipboard directly into Markdown files.
+You can also copy and paste images from Finder/Explorer this way.
+Huh?[1]
 - Automatically saves images with timestamped filenames to a defined directory in the project.
 - Generates proper Markdown image links with URL-encoded paths